eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 **IT Development Status:**

-We have already developed a MVP having the basic business fuction for our project.
+We have already developed an MVP that can perform the basic business actions for our project.

-The web application is hosted on AWS.
+The webapp is currently hosted in Netlify.
 Additionally, we have a NodeJS service running to get requests from the web application.
 That requests are made by API calls using REST protocols.
 All our source code is hosted on Github in a private account connected with AWS to do the deploys on the server machine.
 We use git-flow architecture to work on our repositories.
+To see first-hand our achievement so far, we kindly invite you to check out the published version of our MVP platform at the following link: https://serene-biscotti-ca7162.netlify.app/

 ## Development Roadmap